-12. Would to God I could except us of this Place.
-Brethren, my Heart's Desire, and Prayer to God for you is, That ye may be saved from this overflowing of Ungodlines, and that here may its proud Waves be stay'd!
+12. Would to God I could except us of this place!
+"Brethren, my heart's desire, and prayer to God, for you is, that ye may be saved" from this overflowing of ungodliness; and that here may its proud waves be stayed!
 But is it so indeed?
-God knoweth, yea, and our own Conscience, it is not.
+God knoweth, yea, and our own consciences, it is not.
 Ye have not kept yourselves pure.
-Corrupt are we also and abominable; and sew are there that understand any more, sew that worship God in Spirit and in Truth.
-We too are a Generation that set not our Hearts aright, and whose Spirit cleaveth not stedsaftly unto God.
-He hath appointed us indeed to be the Salt of the Earth.
-But if the Salt have less its Savour, it is thenceforth good for nothing, but to be cast cut, and to be troden under Foot of Men.
+Corrupt are we also and abominable; and few are there that understand any more; few that worship God in spirit and in truth.
+We, too, are "a generation that set not our hearts aright, and whose spirit cleaveth not steadfastly unto God:" he hath appointed us indeed to be "the salt of the earth; but if the salt hath lost its savour, it is thenceforth good for nothing, but to be cast out and to be trodden under foot of men."

-13. And shall I not wifit for these Things, faith the Lord?
-Shall not my Soul be avenged on such a Nation as this?
-Yea, we know not how foon he may fay to the Sword, Sword go through this Land!
-He hath given us long Space to repent.
-He lets us alone this Year also: But he warns and awakens us as by Thunder.
-His Judgments are abroad in the Earth.
-And we have all Reason to expect that Heaviest of All, even that he should come. unto us quickly, and remove our Candlestick out of its Place. except we repent and do the first Works: Unless we return to the Principles of the Reformation, the Truth and Simplicity of the Gospel.
-Perhaps we are now resisting the last Effort of Divine Grace to save us.
-Perhaps we have well nigh filled up the Meofure of our Iniquities, by rejecting the Counsel of God against ourselves, and casting out his Messengers.
+13. And "shall I not visit for these things, saith the Lord?
+Shall not my soul be avenged on such a nation as this?"
+Yea, we know not how soon he may say to the sword, "Sword, go through this land!"
+He hath given us long space to repent.
+He lets us alone this year also: but he warns and awakens us by thunder.
+His judgments are abroad in the earth; and we have all reason to expect the heaviest of all, even that he "should come unto us quickly, and remove our candlestick out of its place, except we repent and do the first works;" unless we return to the principles of the Reformation, the truth and simplicity of the Gospel.
+Perhaps we are now resisting the last effort of divine grace to save us.
+Perhaps we have well nigh "filled up the measure of our iniquities," by rejecting the counsel of God against ourselves, and casting out his messengers.

-F4.
-O God, in the midst of Wrath remember Mercy!
-Be gloristed in our Reformation, not in our Destruction.
-Let us hear the Rod and him that appointed it.
-Now that thy Judgments are abroad in the Earth, let the Inhabitants of the World learn Righteousness.
+14. O God, "in the midst of wrath, remember mercy!"
+Be glorified in our reformation, not in our destruction?
+Let us "hear the rod, and him that appointed it!"
+Now, that thy "judgments are abroad in the earth," let the inhabitants of the world "learn righteousness!"

-15. My Brethren, it is high Time for us to awake out of Sleep; before the great Trumpet of the Lord be blown, and our Land become a Field of Blood.
-O may we speedily see the Things that make for our Peace, before they are hid from our Eyes!
-Turn thou us, O good Lord, and let thine Anger cease from us.
-O Lord, look down from Heaven, behold and wisit this Vine; and cause us to know the Time of our Visitation.
-Help us, O God of our Salvation for the Glory of thy Name; O deliver us, and be merciful to our Sins, for thy Names Sake.
-And so will we not go back from Thee: O let us live, and we shall upon thy Name.
-Turn us again, O Lord God of Hosts, show the Light of thy Countenance, and we shall be whole.
+15. My brethren, it is high time for us to awake out of sleep; before the "great trumpet of the Lord be blown," and our land become a field of blood.
+O may we speedily see the things that make for our peace, before they are hid from our eyes!
+"Turn thou us, O good Lord, and let thine anger cease from us.
+O Lord, look down from heaven, behold and visit this vine;" and cause us to know "the time of our visitation."
+"Help us, O God of our salvation, for the glory of thy name!
+O deliver us, and be merciful to our sins, for thy name's sake!
+And so we will not go back from thee.
+O let us live, and we shall call upon thy name.
+Turn us again, O Lord God of Hosts!
+Show the light of thy countenance, and we shall be whole."

-Now unto him that is able to do exceeding abundantly above all we can ask or think, according to the Power that worketh in us, unto him be Glory in the Church by Christ Jesus throughout all Ages, World without End.
-Amen.
+"Now unto Him that is able to do exceeding abundantly above all that we can ask or think, according to the power that worketh in us, unto Him be glory in the Church, by Christ Jesus, throughout all ages, world without end.-Amen!"